kelloggm/cs-490-website/about.md

 in this course:

 Acceptable collaborations:
-* Discuss problems/solutions/anything with any number of other students (as long as you don’t look at each other’s code)
+* Discuss problems/solutions/anything with any number of other students (as long as you don’t look at each other’s code).
 * Copy a short (about 10 lines or fewer - use your judgment) snippet from [stackoverflow.com](stackoverflow.com) or a similar source, as long as you include a comment with the source URL.
 * Copy code written by one of your teammates during the group project for another part of the group project.
+* Copy code from the output of a large language model such as ChatGPT that you prompted yourself, if you include a link to a record of your interaction with the model (e.g., ChatGPT's "share" feature) as a code comment.

 Unacceptable collaborations:
 * Copy code directly from another student on an individual project.
 * Copy code from another group on a group project.
-* Copy a significant portion (more than about 10 lines of code - use your judgment) of your assignment from the internet, even if you cite your source.
+* Copy a significant portion (more than about 10 lines of code or a single method - use your judgment) of your assignment from the internet, even if you cite your source.
 * Copy a short snippet from the internet without citing your source.
+* Copy code from the output of a large language model (such as ChatGPT) without citing your source
+* Copy code from the output of a large language model prompted by someone other than you (or your teammates, for the group project)

 These rules are intended to mimic what is acceptable in industry when working as a software engineer: using the resources available to you,